ChiragSehra/LearnAI-CustomTextAnalyticsWithAML/lab02.1-text_classification/0_README.md

 ### Exercises

 There are several pre-processing steps you can perform to improve your model and also reduce the vocabulary space.
-For example, you can introduce removal of stop words, stemming, etc.
+For example, you can introduce removal of stop words, stemming, etc. The following two lines will exclude stop words:

 ```python
 text_classifier.set_step_params_by_name("text1_nltk_preprocessor", remove_stopwords=True)

 text_classifier.set_step_params_by_name("text2_nltk_preprocessor", remove_stopwords=True)
 ```

+If you did not provide a stop word list, nltk's stop words for english is used by default.

 1. Open the word_ngrams_vocabulary file to see if there was a reduction in the vocabulary size.